 Whether it is due to negligence or driving under the influence, car crashes have become more common than ever.
 The worst thing is that there is no way to prepare for a crash.
 One moment you’re driving, the next you’re not.
 That’s often how it works.
 As morbid as this lack of control is, there is no way to avoid it once the crash has taken place.
 The good news is you can always control the aftermath.
+Of course, you cannot do this alone, but you can call on the insurance company, the authorities, a legal specialist such as a car accident lawyer, and medical professionals to help.
 If you know exactly what to do after a car crash, you’ll be able to protect your rights and get the compensation you need to recover.
 Here are the six things you need to keep in mind.

 1. Notify your Insurance Company

 If you are capable, make sure you notify your insurance company within 24 hours of the accident taking place.
 This period could be longer, depending on your insurance policy, and the state you live in, but if you aren’t sure, don’t let more than 24 hours pass without reporting the accident.
 In Nevada, for example, you have 30 days to report the accident.
 And even though the most common causes of car accidents in Las Vegas are minor and due to human error, Nevada law requires that you report any accident with more than $750 in damage to your vehicle.

 In the heat of the moment, and if you’re able, you might feel the urge to run to the other driver and make sure they are okay.
 Do that, by all means.
 However, what you shouldn’t do (if you’re not at fault) is apologize.
 Not out of malice or apathy, but simply because, legally, an apology counts as an admission of fault.
 If this admission of fault is mentioned on record by the other driver, and trust that it will be mentioned, you’ll lose the right to compensation.
 After all, if you’re at fault, why do you deserve to be compensated?